- Claim TPD from Superannuation Funds

 - Sight or hearing loss

-In fact, any injury or illness that compromises your ability to earn an income can qualify for a permanent disability claim.
-However, insurance providers have a different TPD definition, which will affect coverage for specific occupations or situations.
+Any injury or illness that prevents your ability to earn an income may qualify for a permanent disability claim.
+However, each insurance provider has a different TPD definition.
+The exact criteria of each superannuation fund policy must be assessed to determine eligibility.

-Insurance companies evaluate your eligibility for TPD benefits using specific standards.
-Therefore, understanding your TPD policies’ terms and conditions is essential before making a TPD claim.
+Insurance companies evaluate eligibility for TPD benefits using specific standards.
+Therefore, understanding TPD policies’ terms and conditions is essential before making a TPD claim.

 Requirements to Make a TPD Claim

-Please remember that each case is unique and that different people may experience distinct impacts from the same permanent disability.
-For example, if you have a problem with a permanent back condition, the impact may be more significant if you work as a bricklayer than if you have an office job.
+Remember that each case is unique and that different people may experience different employment impacts for the same permanent disability.
+For example, if you have a problem with a permanent back condition, the effect may be more significant if you work as a bricklayer than if you have an office job.

-Our TPD lawyers will conduct a free investigation to determine your eligibility for a TPD benefit and advise you of the following:
+TPD lawyers can provide a free investigation to determine your eligibility for TPD compensation and advise you of the following:

 - If you have a valid case

-- The evidence required for a successful claim
+- The medical evidence required for a successful claim

-- Your next steps in the TPD claims process
+- The steps of the TPD claims process

 The terms and conditions of TPD insurance policies vary considerably between insurance providers.
 Specific terms within TPD policies that significantly influence the claim process include: